-Responses within this range suggest that a child can detect sound within the normal range.
+Responses within this range suggest that a child has normal hearing ability.
 When understanding their ability to hear/understand speech it is important to consider their listening environment.
-A child with normal hearing levels can still have difficulty understanding in background noise at home or in school.
-Because a child is still learning language they need a quieter environment than an adult to understand speech.
+A child with normal hearing ability can still have difficulty understanding in background noise at home or in school.
+Because a child is still learning language they need better hearing and a quieter environment than an adult to understand speech.